 After half an hour the road slipped gracefully off the ridge and we reconnected with the GR at the grey and white church of Jongieux, standing like a lighthouse in a ribbed ocean of vines.

-From there we climbed straight up between the rows of ripening fruit, several times crossing the bitumen road which looped like a snake up the hillside.
+From there we climbed straight up between the rows of ripening grapes, several times crossing the bitumen road which looped like a snake up the hillside.

 Looking back, we were surprised to see a walker coming up towards us, and another one further behind.

 They turned out to be fellow pilgrims on the Way of Geneva, but as they had been staying in gîtes (and eating in them), we had never seen them before.